 Several factors affect how large an apple fruit will get.
 The most important of these factors is genetics.
 Genetics ultimately determine whether the apple will be small or large.
-Crab apples are genetically small—they will never become large were as a Honeycrisp or Jonathan will always be a larger apple.
+Crab apples are genetically small—they will never become as large as Honeycrisp or Jonathan apples.
 Cultural practices will also help determine fruit size.
-Apple trees produce an overabundance of flowers early in the year and if all those flowers would become fruit there would be a lot of smaller sized fruit.
+Apple trees produce an overabundance of flowers early in the year, and if all those flowers would become fruit there would be a lot of smaller sized fruit.
 Thinning the trees of excess fruit allows the energy in the tree to be concentrated toward a lesser number of fruit resulting in an increase in fruit size.
 The best time for fruit thinning is when the apples are approximately the size of a marble or slightly larger.
-Other cultural practices that effect fruit size include pruning, pollination, nutrition and soil management.
+Other cultural practices that effect fruit size include pruning, pollination, nutrition, and soil management.

-Some of the most common questions I receive are questions about planting and growing fruit trees.
+Some of the most common questions I had received are about planting and growing fruit trees.
 In response to these questions, we are going to offer a workshop dealing with planting and raising fruit trees.
-Now is the time to start planning and getting ready as preparation is the key to success and the first of the catalogs for next years orders will be arriving soon.
+Now is the time to start planning and getting ready, as preparation is the key to success.
+The first of the catalogs for next years orders will be arriving soon.
 The details are as follows:

 - When: Saturday, August 25th, 2018 from 9:00 AM to 2:00

 - Where: Kimmel Orchard and Vineyard (5995 G Rd - Nebraska City NE)

 - Cost: 35.00 – includes lunch & breaks

 Pre-registration required.
 To register or questions contact Kimmel Orchard & Vineyard at 402-873-5293 - OR - Email email@example.com